My tortoiseshell cat Cosmo

 Works in Progress

-Taxonomizing socially meaningful linguistic content.
+Social meaning and linguistic convention.
 Some expressions, like slang, jargon, and sociolinguistic variants, carry social meaning and play socially-important functions in discourse.
 By analogy with honorifics, one might think these expressions conventionally encode secondary, use-conditional contents.
-They do not encode secondary, use-conditional contents, but not for the reasons that have been recently proposed in the literature.
+I agree with others that this hypothesis is false.
+However, other scholars have misapplied key linguistic diagnostic tests in arguing for this conclusion.
+I show that these diagnostics are inconclusive, and provide independent reasons to reject the hypothesis.

 The problem of dialect continua for the ontology of languages.
 Dialectologists observe cases in which linguistic differences increase cumulatively as one travels from village to village in a particular direction.
 While adjacent villages can communicate, distant villages cannot; but there is no non-arbitrary location to place a border between languages.
-I propose a pluralist solution, inspired by the work of David Lewis, according to which the linguistic behavior of a single 'monolingual' speaker may be a part of many overlapping linguistic conventions.
+This poses problems for individuating and counting languages.
+I propose a pluralist solution, inspired by the work of David Lewis, according to which the linguistic repertoire of a single 'monolingual' speaker may be a part of very many overlapping linguistic conventions.